 There are nine different Moringa tree species in Southern Africa, Northeastern Africa, Madagascar, and India.

 However, the only endemic Southern African Moringa species is the Moringa ovalifolia.
 This tree naturally grows in Namibia.
 It extends from the escarpment mountains northwest of Keetmanshoop to the Kaokoveld in the north.
-Even as far as in southern Angola.
+Even as far as southern Angola.

 It often grows alongside the Baobab tree.
 Its habitat consists mainly of the desert or arid savannah vegetation.
 These trees can grow up to 7m tall, with soft whitish bark, oval leaves, and long triangular seed pods.
 Here at The Growcery Camp, we have cultivated this specific species of Moringa from seed.
 The seeds of our Moringa Trees are the Moringa waterhole at Halali in Etosha National Park, Namibia.

-The Moringa tree is also the phantom tree, ghost tree, or the African Moringa.
+The Moringa tree is also the phantom, ghost, or African Moringa.
 In Afrikaans, it is the sprokiesboom.
 The Herero tribe calls it Omutindi, and to the Ovambo tribe, it is known as Oluhongwe.
 It adapts to the hot, dry Namib Desert.
 Its succulent stem stores water and nutrients.
-These help it through the dry winter months, allowing it to multiply here in the hot Richtersveld as well.
-The silvery bark reflects the sun’s rays.
+These help it through the dry winter months, allowing it to multiply here in the hot Richtersveld.
+The silvery bark reflects the sun's rays.

 The silvery bark prevents the plant from overheating.
 The seeds are common during summer and autumn when the most rainfall occurs in Namibia and northern South Africa.
-The wind then scatters these seeds, and so new trees grow, and the Moringa population multiplies.
+The wind then scatters these seeds, so new trees grow, and the Moringa population multiplies.

 Elephants, giraffes, and springbok love eating the fruit and leaves of the Moringa ovalifolia.
-It has medicinal antibiotic properties and is good to treat stomach ailments and detox your body.
+It has medicinal antibiotic properties and is good for treating stomach ailments and detoxing your body.
 One can Almost eat all parts of the Moringa tree.
 It is a significant tree due to its many nutritional and medicinal properties.
 The leaves can be used in salads or eaten like spinach.
 The preparation and taste are similar to peas.
 The root of this tree has a horseradish-like flavour.